 Dr. Qing Li, the first author of the study, explains that the shape of our noses has long been speculated to be determined by natural selection.
 As our noses play a role in regulating the temperature and humidity of the air we breathe, different nose shapes may be better suited to the climates in which our ancestors lived.
 The presence of the identified gene inherited from Neanderthals may have helped early humans adapt to colder environments as they migrated out of Africa.

 Co-corresponding author Professor Andres Ruiz-Linares highlights the significance of the study's diverse sample of Latin American participants, as previous genetic studies have primarily focused on European populations.
-By broadening the scope of genetic research, this study contributes to a better understanding of the of all humans.
+By broadening the scope of genetic research, this study contributes to a better understanding of the genetic diversity of all humans.

 The research involved collaboration among scientists from various countries, including the UK, China, France, Argentina, Chile, Peru, Colombia, Mexico, Germany, and Brazil.